-Key Transferable Skills: SEEC Level Five descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies By the end of this level of this programme the students will be able Primary: Work based learning to demonstrate for a threshold pass: will enable students to Presentations NORD21 An ability to communicate well, adapting interportant and convert the theoretical A1, A2 1.02 Seminar and 26 NORD21 adapting interpersonal and communication skills to a range and practical skills gained, and establish LO2 LO5 debate NORD21 24 of situations, audiences and them within the LO3 300010
+Key Transferable Skills: SEEC Level Five descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies By the end of this level of this programme the students will be able to demonstrate for a threshold pass: • An ability to communicate well, adapting interpersonal and communication skills to a range of situations, audiences and Primary: Work based learning will enable students to convert the theoretical and practical skills gained, and establish them within the A1, A2 LO2 LO5 LO3 Presentations Seminar and debate NORD21 26 NORD21 24

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 21/22
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22/23

 Demonstration of competency in working alone and as a team, listening carefully to others and reflecting critically on skills and views of oneself and others.
 An ability to act with limited supervision and direction, within defined guidelines, accepting responsibility for achieving personal and/or group outcomes and/or outputs.
 Competency in presenting information in a range of media context of the workplace.
 Experiential and practical learning opportunities will further enhance learning and enable students to prepare for work placements, where appropriate.
 Tutorial support will be delivered, with a focus on pastoral and study support.
-A4 A5 A7 LO6 Reflection and evaluation of professional skills Research proposal and Literature reviews NORD21 25 NORD21 23 NORD21 24 and methods • Evidence a reflective and proactive approach to their own learning and progression Secondary/Suppleme ntary: Further opportunities for field and practical work, work based learning and trips and events.
+A4 A5 A7 LO6 Reflection and evaluation of professional skills Research proposal and Literature reviews NORD21 25 NORD21 23 NORD21 24 Evidence a reflective and proactive approach to their own learning and progression Secondary/Suppleme ntary: Further opportunities for field and practical work, work based learning and trips and events.
 LO5 LO3 LO2 Response to person specification Reflection and evaluation of professional skills NORD21 25 NORD21 25 NORD21 28 NORD21 26